You only pay for Doc Makers, so it is helpful to understand what a Doc Maker is and how to manage which users become Doc Makers.

 First, let's begin with what a Doc Maker is in Coda.
 A Doc Maker is a user that has the power to create and manage both docs and workspaces.

 In workspaces, a Doc Maker can create new docs, and create and manage folders.
 Within docs, a Doc Maker can administer things like changing the title and icon, adjusting the timezone, and configuring doc and section locking.
+Only Doc Makers can delete docs.

 Admins are also considered Doc Makers.
 But in addition to regular Doc Maker privileges, admins can manage workspace billing, change workspace settings, and manage workspace membership.
 Admins also get emails about membership changes and requests.